vercel/turborepo/README.md

 **Tip!**
 Should you wish to see working [examples](#examples) instead of reading
 ## Credits
 This project is rather cookbook.
-Actual work to create cross-compile environment is done by [osxcross](https://github.com/tpoechtrager/osxcross) and [golang-cross](https://github.com/gythialy/golang-cross)
+Actual work to create cross-compile environment is done by [osxcross](https://github.com/tpoechtrager/osxcross)

 ## Docker
-[Docker image](https://ghcr.io/troian/golang-cross) is placed on Github.
+[Docker image](https://ghcr.io/goreleaser/goreleaser-cross) is placed on Github.
-I stopped deploying to Docker Hub due to insane (but probably fare) rate limits and more insane one api key only for free accounts.

 The image is multiarch and supports hosts below